EmVance1/VanGo/README.md

 A build system designed with rusts cargo philosophy in mind.
 You can have a million options, but there is nothing wrong with sensible defaults.
 Vango uses project file structure as a component of its project configuration, minimizing the need for a build script. `./src` is the source file directory and added to the include path. `./bin` holds any incremental build files (usually object files). `./test` is for source files that contain tests.
 All manual configuration is done via the `Vango.toml` manifest file in the project root.

-The system supports most popular toolchains, specifically: GNU and Clang/LLVM on all platforms, as well as MSVC on windows.
+The system supports most popular toolchains, specifically: GCC and Clang/LLVM on all platforms, as well as MSVC on windows.
 It does of course assume that you have all relevant compiler tools installed, as it is not in itself a compiler.
 For easier cross compilation, vango also supports zig as a target, which wraps clang.
 To read why this is useful, see the docs chapter on [cross-compilation](docs/toolchains.md).

 For a more in-depth explanation, see the [documentation](docs/README.md).